XML-Travelgate/xtg-content-articles-pub/docs/intro.md

-Please contact us on mail: <sales@xmltravelgate.com> for more information.
+Please contact us on <sales@xmltravelgate.com> for more information.